Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Positive Ratings

-Indicates the total number of Positive Ratings given as feedback by the end user.
+This indicates the total number of Positive Ratings the end user has given.

 Source table: